-- Work with the organisation to identify and plan for communications priorities, opportunities and risks. - Deliver information about council services and how to access them, prioritising those services where evidence shows that these are the most important to residents, and which are council priorities. - Lead, enable and support public and stakeholder communications and media activity required to deliver priority projects and programmes. - Communicate, publicise and promote decisions, service changes, and priorities etc. that are the result of decisions taken through the public, transparent and democratic decision-making processes of the authority, following appropriate consultation.
-For example: - o Decisions taken at full council - o Decisions taken at cabinet
+- Work with the organisation to identify and plan for communications priorities, opportunities and risks. - Deliver information about council services and how to access them, prioritising those services where evidence shows that these are the most important to residents, and those which are council priorities.

-- o Portfolio holder decisions - Decisions otherwise delegated through any of the above bodies as established through the constitution - Defend the reputation of the organisation (but not that of individual Members personally), rebutting and correcting factual inaccuracies where they enter the public conversation about the organisation. - Undertake all communications and media activity following the principles set out in the Public Affairs and Engagement Framework ensuring that engagement with all impacted stakeholders and audiences is coordinated, owned and managed in each instance of communications activity. - Support council's transformation journey and its strategic priorities.
+- Lead, enable and support public and stakeholder communications and media activity required to deliver priority projects and programmes. - Communicate, publicise and promote decisions, service changes, and priorities etc. that are the result of decisions taken through the public, transparent and democratic decision-making processes of the authority, following appropriate consultation.
+For example: - o Decisions taken at full council - o Decisions taken at service committees - Decisions otherwise delegated through any powers as established through the constitution - Defend the reputation of the organisation (but not that of individual Members personally), rebutting and correcting factual inaccuracies where they enter the public conversation about the organisation. - Undertake all communications and media activity ensuring that engagement with all impacted stakeholders and audiences is coordinated, owned and managed in each instance of communications activity. - Support council's corporate plan and strategic priorities.